graciellehigino/ms_range_interactions/manuscript.md

 [@Dallas2020AbuNot], and can include inadequate areas within the estimated range.
-Another source of species distribution information is the Global Biodiversity Information Facility (GBIF), which is an online repository of georeferenced observational records that comes from various sources, including community science programs, museum collections, and long-term monitoring schemes.
+Another source of species distribution information is the Global Biodiversity Information Facility (GBIF), which is an online repository of georeferenced observational records that come from various sources, including community science programs, museum collections, and long-term monitoring schemes.
 A great source of bias in these datasets is the irregular sampling effort, with more occurrences originated from attractive and accessible areas